UPDATE: The TV 2.0 API has been updated as of 2/9/2018 to use airtime rather than sentences as its new metric and to add "context" searches.

 - DATACOMB.
 By default, both timeline and station chart modes separate out each matching station's data to make it possible to compare the relative attention paid to a given topic by each station.
 Sometimes, however, the interest is in overall media attention, rather than specific per-station differences in that coverage.
 Setting this parameter to "combined" will collapse all matching data into a single "Combined" synthetic station and make it much easier to understand macro-level patterns.

 - DATANORM.
-Most media researchers are accustomed to working with raw result counts, such as the absolute number of sentences that matched a given query.
+Most media researchers are accustomed to working with raw result counts, such as the absolute number of 15 second clips that matched a given query.
 Such raw counts, while useful quick "sanity checks", are inappropriate for production analysis, especially looking over time or across stations.
-Raw sentence counts reflect the absolute number of sentences that matched a given query.
-However, different television shows and stations have slightly different rates of speech, meaning that one show might favor relatively slow utterance rates with brief statements containing minimal words and long pauses between each.
-Other shows may favor rapid-fire high rate speech with lengthy sentences.
-Comparing the absolute word or sentence count of a topic across two such stations will skew the results to such a degree as to render any comparisons meaningless.
+Raw clip counts reflect the absolute number of clips that matched a given query.
+However, one station may devote more of its airtime to commercials or non-news entertainment programming (which are largely excluded by the TV Explorer) and thus render such comparisons meaningless.
 Instead, by default the API normalizes timeline and station chart modes by dividing the number of matching clips in each time interval by the total number of all monitored clips from that station or set of stations over that time interval.
-For example, if searching for "trump" on CNN over the past 2 years in timeline mode, each day will be displayed as the percent of all sentences monitored from CNN that day that contained the word "trump".
+For example, if searching for "trump" on CNN over the past 2 years in timeline mode, each day will be displayed as the percent of all 15 second clips monitored from CNN that day that contained the word "trump" somewhere in that 15 second interval.
 This transforms result counts into normalized density measurements that allow you to directly compare different periods of time or stations in a meaningful way.
 We strongly recommend that users use only normalized result counts (the default), but for cases where you need raw counts, you can set this parameter to "raw" to display raw counts.

 - LAST24.
-It can take the Internet Archive 2-12 hours to process a given television broadcast once it concludes and occasionally up to 24 hours for particularly long shows.
+It can take the Internet Archive up to 24 hours to process a broadcast once it concludes.
 Thus, by default the TV API does not return results from the most recent 24 hours to ensure that analyses are not skewed by partial results.
 However, when tracking breaking news events, it may be desirable to view partial results with the understanding that any time or station-based trends may not accurately reflect the totality of their coverage.
 In such cases, ClipGallery and WordCloud modes may be particularly insightful.
 To include results from the most recent 24 hours, set this URL parameter to "yes".

 - MAXRECORDS.
 This option only applies to ClipGallery mode.
-By default 32 clips are displayed in HTML mode and this option can increase that to a maximum of 50 results.
+By default 50 clips are displayed in HTML mode.
 In JSON, JSONP or CSV formats, up to 3,000 clips can be returned.

 - SORT.
 By default results are sorted by relevance to your query.
 Sometimes you may wish to sort by date or tone instead.